mira-merkell/clap-clap/README.md

 ## Installation

-You can install this library like any other dependency of your crate:
+Simply add this library as a dependency of your crate:

 ```bash
 cargo add clap-clap
 ```

-A CLAP plugin is a dynamical library with C ABI and a symbol: `clap_entry` visible to the host that would load the plugin.
+A CLAP plugin is a dynamical library with C ABI and a symbol: `clap_entry` visible to the host to load the plugin.
 To compile your plugin with the right ABI, specify the crate type in your `Cargo.toml`:

 ```toml